Polly Nelson: Aftermath

 Nelson was fired by Wilmer Cutler a few months after Bundy's execution.
 Bundy's defense had cost the firm, it claimed, in excess of $1.5 million, the estimated amount Nelson and Coleman would have earned for the firm had they been representing paying clients.
 In 1989, she was appointed to the District of Columbia Board of Parole, and later served as general counsel at Adcom Worldwide and legal counsel/privacy officer at Computer Network Technology.

 Book and plagiarism litigation against John Grisham

 In 1994, Nelson's book Defending the Devil: My Story as Ted Bundy's Last Lawyer was published by William Morrow & Company.
 In addition to a detailed description of the appeals, motions, and other legal maneuvers that were employed in the attempt to save her client from the electric chair, Nelson describes her own intellectual and emotional development during that three-year period.
 There is also a summary of the efforts made by Bundy and various psychiatrists to explain why he did what he did.
-Nelson's account later received harsh criticism from Michael Mello, the CCR attorney who originally sought outside help in filing Bundy's appeals.
-"Sending Bundy's case from CCR was one of the worst decisions I've made as a deathworker," he wrote.
+Nelson's account later received harsh criticism from Michael Mello, the CCR attorney who originally sought outside help in filing Bundy's appeals, who wrote that "sending Bundy's case from CCR was one of the worst decisions I've made as a deathworker".